-If you need to pick foods which will facilitate you getting the best sleep possible, what would you pick?
+If you were to only choose foods that help you sleep better, which ones would you pick?
 And if you knew which foods may hinder your restful slumber, would you avoid them?
-Now’s your chance to find out what are the best foods for sleep.
+Read on to find out which foods should make the cut.
 Though the science isn’t solid, being mindful of what you eat and drink before bed may help you get an unhindered night of sleep.

 How do we know what is good?

 There are indications that certain foods can cause you to feel sleepy or promote better sleep.
 Sometimes this is often supported by a selected research study and in other cases on the underlying nutritional components of the food or drink.